 - Sharps/Needles (must be properly contained)

 Livermore Sanitation does offer curbside pickup for motor oil, household batteries, and cell phones.
 Please review the handling instructions below:

 - Motor oil should be contained in 1-gallon jugs that are clearly marked and tightly sealed.
 You can contact us to arrange for free delivery of oil jugs & filter bags.
-We'll collect 1-gallon per household each week and will leave a replacement jug and filter bag behind.
+We’ll collect 2 jugs per household each week and will leave a replacement jug and filter bag behind.
 Please place your oil/filter next to (NOT INSIDE) your recycling cart for collection.

 - Household batteries should be placed inside a clear zipper-locked bag and placed on top of your blue cart on collection day.
 We'll collect alkaline and pile lithium batteries including A, AA, AAA, C, D, 6-volt, 9-volt, rechargeable, camera, watch, hearing aid, calculator and similar.
 Please put a piece of tape over the positive terminal on all batteries before placing in a bag.